microsoft/azurelinux/toolkit/docs/building/building.md

 ### Image Stage

 Different images and image formats can be produced from the build system.
-Images are assembled from a combination of _Image Configuration_ files and _package list_ files.
+Images are assembled from a combination of _Image Configuration_ files and _Package List_ files.
 Each [Package List](https://github.com/microsoft/CBL-MarinerTutorials#package-lists) file (in [toolkit/imageconfigs/packagelists](https://github.com/microsoft/CBL-Mariner/tree/2.0/toolkit/imageconfigs/packagelists)) describes a set of packages to install in an image.
 Each Image Configuration file defines the image output format and selects one or more _package lists_ to include in the image.

 The [image configuration schema can be found here](../formats/imageconfig.md).

 By default, the `make image` and `make iso` commands (discussed below) will build any locally defined packages referenced in the config file before starting the image build sequence.
 By adding the `REBUILD_PACKAGES=n` argument, the image build phase will instead download all packages from [packages.microsoft.com](packages.microsoft.com).
 This can accelerate the image build process, especially when performing [Targeted Package Building](#targeted-package-building).
 The [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) repo focuses on this type of use-case and is an excellent resource.

 All images are generated in the `out/images` folder.